 This bench is not yet complete.
 We have not attached the seat yet.
 Cathy’s husband was on vacation, and then the heat wave set in.
 Hopefully we will get this bench and a cute little twin bench finished soon.
 When this bench is finished, I’ll update this post.

 I’ve shown you a lot of benches today, which is your favorite?
 I have to say that I didn’t like this bench the whole time we were working on it.
 It wasn’t even on my top five list after I got primer on it.
 I only started liking it after I started painting it black!

 I changed my mind about the seat.
 I decided to go with planks (lengthwise) instead of flooring.

-I connected my boards with the Kreg Jig Jr Clamping them so they didn’t shift left to right as I screwed them together.
+When connecting my boards with the Kreg Jig Jr I clamped them so they didn’t shift left to right as I screwed them together.

 Because I changed my mind about the layout, I removed the one brace that ran lengthwise and cut it into two braces from front to back.
 (I used the Kreg Jig Jr for making pocket holes for this step also.

 Testing the boards to make sure the notches are right.

 Pretty headboard bench with stained seat

 I stained the boards with Jacobean, and applied some wipe-on poly over the stain.